davidemerson/nnix.com/content/reading/ulysses.md

   toc = true
 +++

-# overview
-I mean, it's the best book ever.

-# why
-Because you have to read the best book ever.

-## and how
-Good luck!
+Ulysses is my favorite book.
+I have a whole guide on how to read it [here](https://nnix.com/projects/ulysses).